fingeron/mvc-lite/README.md

 	<h1 bind-value="title"></h1>
 </div>
 ```
+* 'bind-value' - One of the builtin injectables which will inject the value of "title" from the $scope to the element's HTML.

 Eventually, we will need to tell the framework to bootstrap the app with a specific controller:
 ### main.js ###